Computing Lab Policies

 Flat-bed scanners are available in all labs.

-Each lab has adaptive technology available for students with disabilities.
+Each campus has adaptive technology available for students with disabilities.
 Some of the included devices are large print display, screen reader software, voice recognition software, and adjustable height tables.
-Braille printing is available in the Portland lab.

 Standards of Behavior

 We expect that all lab users adhere to norms of common courtesy and University behavior standards as stated in the student handbook.

 Physical abuse of the equipment will not be tolerated.
 Please leave your frustrations outside!
 The university's policy on alcohol and drug use will be strictly adhered to.

 No food or drink of any kind is allowed at the computers.
 Please cooperate by leaving mugs at the front of the lab; if empty, place it inside a bag.
 The lab staff has been instructed to remove any food or drink containers from the computer stations.